-- 1. Credit Risk Mitigation is a proactive management tool designed to protect entity's earnings from loss both in good and bad times.
+1. Credit Risk Mitigation is a proactive management tool designed to protect entity's earnings from loss both in good and bad times.
 Banks employ various methods and techniques to reduce the impact of the credit risks they are exposed to in their daily operations.
-Such a process is termed as credit risk mitigation and some of the credit risk mitigation techniques are permitted to be used by the supervisor for reducing the capital charge after adjustment for value, currency mismatch and maturity mismatch.
-The Credit Risk Mitigants (CRM) recognized under the New Capital Adequacy Framework (Basel II) are as follows:
+Such a process is termed as credit risk mitigation and some of the credit

-- (1) Collateralised transactions
+- (1) Collateralized transactions

 - (2) On-balance-sheet-netting

 - (3) Guarantees